Danielmtv1/challengeAquinasNets/README.md

 make api
 ```

 When running "make api," three containers are created: one for the database, another for the API, and a third one specifically for running tests.
 The third container executes the tests and then terminates.
 You can check out the Swagger documentation at the following address: http://0.0.0.0:8081/docs#/.
-There, you will find four routes: one for testing and three functional routes.
+There, you will find three functional routes.

 if you need run test just need run :
 ```sh